 She adds that sometimes addiction can be referred to as ‘a disease of choice’ because the first time someone ever puts a substance in their body, that might be a choice, but they don’t have a choice as to whether or not they will develop addiction.

-What is substance abuse and how is it different from addiction?
+What is the definition of substance abuse and how is it different from addiction?

-The terms “substance abuse” and “addiction” are commonly used interchangeably and can actually feel like similar states as both are dangerous and damaging to the lives of those impacted.
+The terms “substance abuse” and “addiction” are commonly used interchangeably.
+They can actually feel like similar states as both are dangerous and damaging to the lives of those impacted.
 However, there are major differences between the two.

-Substance abuse can certainly look like and, over time, lead to addiction, but one of the biggest differentiating factors is the level of dependency on a substance and whether or not an individual has the ability to stop using.
+Substance abuse can certainly look like and, over time, lead to addiction.
+But, one of the biggest differentiating factors is the level of dependency on a substance.
+This includes whether or not an individual has the ability to stop using.
 Once a person’s body depends on a substance and is unable to quit on their own, despite desire and efforts to, they are experiencing addiction.

 Symptoms of addiction can also present themselves through behavioral changes.
 When substance abuse begins to interfere with and become detrimental to several areas of a person’s life, that can be a sign of addiction.

 As Tanner explains, “Substance abuse can have a time limit and a person might be able to walk away from a substance, while addiction is something much more chronic.
 With addiction, behavioral concerns are involved in a way that may not necessarily be present with substance abuse.
 Addiction can also have a component of family history or genetics.”